 Narcissistic Personality Disorder – a Danger to Relationships

-Very few people have ever heard of it, but Narcissistic Personality Disorder is an almost commonplace occurrance in both personal circles of influence and in business relationships.
+Very few people have ever heard of it, but Narcissistic Personality Disorder is an almost commonplace occurrence in both personal circles of influence and in business relationships.
 It’s not getting any better either.
 Narcissistic Personality Disorder has found its way into even school aged children whose parents have been so ill-prepared in raising emotionally (and spiritually) balanced children, that their children grow up thinking and acting out narcissistic behavior.
 Narcissistic Personality Disorder (NPD) can wreak havoc on relationships if you do not get it under control too.

-It is something that is continually addressed in our personal development coaching and success coaching practice – and many times we discover that it is the result of some of the main stream ‘motivational’ and ‘personal success’ coaches that have brought it out in people through ‘self-help’ products that are eagerly bought up by people who want to ‘take control’ of their lives.
+It is something that is continually addressed in personal development coaching and success coaching practiceA – and many times it is discovered that it is the result of some of the main stream ‘motivational’ and ‘personal success’ coaches that have brought it out in people through ‘self-help’ products that are eagerly bought up by people who want to ‘take control’ of their lives.

 Hey, I am all for someone getting a handle on their lives.
 Don’t get me wrong here.
 What I AM opposed to is the result of such teachings and motivational lectures that ultimately bring with it a mentality of superiority and self-exaltation to a place where it does more harm than good.
 I have seen NPD destroy marriages, bankrupt businesses, and adversely affect the lives of children who are exposed to adults (mainly parents) who suffer from Narcissistic Personality Disorder.

-- Believing that you’re better than others
+– Believing that you are better than others

 - Fantasizing about power, success and attractiveness